Viktour19/cmudatascienceclub/victorakinwande.md

 Another project involved building a massively scalable web service to analyze ITB of twitter data with high constraints on latency and throughput.

+Yet another is a project to classify art style paintings using deep convolutional nueral networks.

 I also have vast experience in building mobile applications, with a number of apps successfully on the app store - https://goo.gl/ko7RE0

 I'm particularly interested in the inter-relationship between data science and the energy domain, and I hope to develop a career along that path.

+I co-lead our partnerships effort and oversee ongoing projects at CMU-Africa datascience club

 Blogs: